Jitendra Abhisheki

+Abhisheki received several honours for his contributions to Indian classical music and Marathi musical theatre, including the Padma Shri in 1988 and the Sangeet Natak Akademi Award in 1989.
 An annual Pandit Jitendra Abhisheki Mahotsav is held, and the last was held in mid-October 2018 at the Yashwantrao Chavan Natyagruha in Kothrud, Maharashtra.
-In Goa, a Pandit Jitendra Abhisheki Music Festival held at the local Kala Academy also reached its 14th edition in 2018.
+In Goa, a Pandit Jitendra Abhisheki Music Festival held at the local Kala Academy also reached its 20th edition in 2026.